 The features discussed in the previous section considerably complicate the modeling exercise.
 In order to demonstrate how to implement the features in a queueing model, we use an example hospital queueing system.
 The example concerns a typical hospital department involving consultation, surgery and recovery.
-The example we use throughout this paper is inspired by a real life case of the orthopedic department of the Middelheim hospital (Antwerp, Belgium) (Creemers and Lambrecht, 2007).
+The example we use throughout this paper is inspired by a real life case of the orthopedic department of the Middelheim hospital (Antwerp, Belgium) [4].
 We omit in this paper all practical data collection details of the case.
 We now and then provide numerical data to give the reader an idea of the problem dimension.
 In our example, the department employs six surgeons.
 Each of the surgeons is assigned a certain number of patients and no patient crossover between surgeons is assumed to take place.
 The base case deals in other words with the non-pooled capacity.
-Recovery occurs in an internal ward, an external ward or in the day hospital (depending on the disorder the patient is suffering from).
+Recovery occurs in an internal ward, in an external ward or in the day hospital (depending on the disorder the patient is suffering from).
 In each of the wards 25 beds are reserved for patients of the hospital department under study.
 The capacity structure of the department is illustrated in Figure 1.
+Notwithstanding the fact that every patient is unique, we impose some general assumptions regarding the treatment process of a patient visiting the department.
+More specifically, we assume that every patient starts the treatment process with one or more consultations.
+Next, surgery is performed and a number of follow-up consultations is initiated.
+Finally the treatment process of a patient finishes and the patient leaves the hospital system.
+We assume that only elective surgery takes place and that the consultation process is appointment-based.
+Remark that it is possible to specify other patient routings (e.g. patients who refuse surgery, patients that do not longer need recovery, ...).
+In this example however, we make use of a simple patient routing structure in order to preserve the transparency of the model.